For ear wax

 Some people also use olive oil to treat ear pain caused by an infection.
-Olive oil does have some antibacterial properties, but it’s unclear whether it kills the types of bacteria that cause ear infections.
+Olive oil does have , but it’s unclear whether it kills the types of bacteria that cause ear infections.

 Still, a 2003 study found that herbal ear drops containing olive oil helped to reduce pain from an ear infection in children.
 Keep in mind that these drops also contained soothing herbs, such as lavender and calendula, in addition to olive oil.

 While there’s no clear evidence about the effectiveness of olive oil on its own for common ear problems, it’s also not associated with any serious health consequences, so you can still try it to see for yourself.

 To apply drops to your ear, use a glass dropper or you can dip a cotton swab in olive oil and allow the excess to drip into your ear.
 Don’t put the cotton swab or any other object in your ear.